 The Charity continued to carry out voluntary rescue operations and sell items of stock in furtherance of its charitable objects.
-Significant developments in the year included purchasing a new inflatable raft for swift-water rescues and flood response work, and adding a fifth vehicle to its fleet to ease the passage of team members in the south of its area to its base at peak traffic times.
-During the year, it also continued to pursue its policy of benefitting mountain rescue teams more generally: it continued to make its 'Casualty Care Revision Guide' publication available at cost to rescue personnel across Great Britain; it financed and organised the 2021 Mountain Rescue England & Wales Medical Conference (a biennial activity); it gave financial support to other local mountain rescue teams; and it continued to support and promote the Lake District-wide public safety campaign 'Adventure Smart'.
+Significant developments in the year included purchasing a new wheel to trial that attaches to the underside of our stretcher to make carrying easier when transporting a casualty from the mountains.
+During the year, it also continued to pursue its policy of benefitting mountain rescue teams more generally with a decision taken by the trustees to supply to all mountain rescue teams (its members) a copy of the new and revised Casualty Care publication free of charge; it gave financial support to other local mountain rescue teams; and it continued to support and promote the Lake District-wide public safety campaign 'Adventure Smart'.